 Brochure that describes the role of a sanitarian or food safety consultant for early education and child care programs.
 Reviewed and reaffirmed 11/2012

 This pamphlet describes how to find a child care health consultant to provide technical assistance and instruction on health and safety for staff and families.
-The text of the brochure also addresses how to assess the knowledge, skills, and work of health professionals who provide health and safety consultation and professional development for early childhood programs.
-Thiis information can be used by early educators, health consultants, policy makers and others to define and discuss the role of health consultants.
-Updated 4/22/09.
-Reviewed and reaffirmed 3/2017
+The brochure also describes how to assess the knowledge, skills, and work of health professionals who provide health and safety consultation and professional development for early childhood programs.
+Child care health consultation is an evidence-based practice.
+The brochure can be used by early educators, health consultants and policy makers to define and discuss the role of child care health consultants.
+Reviewed and reaffirmed 6/2018

 Many children who are enrolled in early education and child care programs have chronic health problems or special health needs.
 In the United States, 14% of all children have such conditions.
 The American Academy of Pediatrics (AAP) published Managing Chronic Health Needs in Child Care and Schools to help teachers and caregivers understand these conditions and work with health care professionals to be sure children who have them stay well.
 The book explains how to develop specific Care Plans for educational settings.
 One section offers information about types of health professionals who might be involved in a child's care.
 Half the book is devoted to condition-specific Quick Reference Sheets and sample forms.
 To order this book, go to the AAP bookstore at www.aap.org.
 Reviewed and reaffirmed 6/2018.